fstoehr/Ilias-to-Booklet-Converter/README.md

 ### Using the Nix Flake (on NixOS or any other Distro)

 This assumes nix is already installed.
-You can simply execute the script using
+To execute the script only once without permanently installing it, you can run

 ```
 nix run github:fstoehr/Ilias-to-Booklet-Converter
 ```

-To install it so you always have it available, you can run
+To install it, run

 ```
 nix profile install github:fstoehr/Ilias-to-Booklet-Converter
 ```

-To run the script if it's installed, just run
+If the script is installed, you can run it with

 ```
 ilias-to-booklet